 Thanks to funding from Walmart and The Miami Foundation, we are creating at least 15 resilience hubs at existing community centers to lay the foundation for Puerto Rico’s recovery.
 Hubs will help provide energy and water where it’s needed most, offer support to small farmers who lost their livelihoods to the storm, and help families become more resilient and better prepared to face future storms.

-We are also developing an economic recovery program focused on bringing tourists back to the island.
+With financial support from Bacardi, Google.org and other partners, Mercy Corps has also launched an economic recovery program focused on bringing tourists back to the island.
 We're providing businesses with tailored support that will help them build their businesses back stronger.
 That support includes cash grants, technical assistance and business training.

 Tourist areas also require rehabilitation.
 Improving those sites, along with building and promoting businesses, will bring in much-needed income.
 We’re partnering with government associations and local organizations to let people know that their favorite restaurants, bars, activity centers and beaches are open for business again.